 Another medical study, published in the Journal of Emergency Medicine, shares case reports of two patients with clinical thyrotoxicosis (excess thyroid hormone) due to Redotex use.

 We would not recommend use of this weight loss medication due to the risk of side effects, unless otherwise prescribed by a doctor.

-In 2014 ABC News published an investigation on Redotex that's become popular on YouTube, garnering over 400,000 views at the time of updating this article.
-The news organization interviewed American patients traveling to Mexico to purchase Redotex, and highlighted some safety concerns.
+ABC News published an investigation on Redotex that has over 470,000 views at the time of updating this article.
+The news organization interviewed American patients traveling to Mexico to purchase Redotex.

 ABC News forgot to publish a thumbnail image which is why the video looks broken, but the video works when played:

 A YouTube creator named Niaa Solis shared her experience using Redotex, and explains if she lost weight:

 There are food-based nutrients which have been shown in medical studies to be effective for weight loss.

 Dietary fiber was shown in a medical review published in The Journal of Nutrition to cause 16 pounds of weight loss in 6 months when combined with moderate caloric restriction (750 calories per day below baseline).

 MBG Organic Fiber Potency+ is our top fiber pick because it's certified organic, provides 7 g of fiber per serving and costs under $1.85 per serving at the time of updating this article.